mtwhitley/AstromechMagicPanel/README.md

 This project enables the building of LED Magic Panels for Astromech (R2-D2) droids.
 For more information on building your own droid, visit [Astromech.net](https://www.astromech.net)

 ## About
 This version cycles through 8 predefined color pallets at 30 second intervals.
 The brightness pulses.
 The colors, intervals, sequences, speed, and density are all configurable.
+AMP requires 5v.

 The default color sequence is: